ed2c/docker_1cho/README.md

 6. We have included a `work-in-progress` jupyter notebook to visualize the data.
 At the moment it assumes you have all 1cHo files and have converted them to parquet.

+7. Alternatively, you can download your files by right-clicking on them and choosing `Download`.
+Note, during testing we found out that some browsers have issues with downloading large files, if you encounter such an issues, try another browser.
+See also this [GitHub issue](https://github.com/gitpod-io/gitpod/issues/3294).

 ## Devpod
 An alternative to using GitHub Codespaces is to use the devpod solution.
 Follow these steps: